shaik1002/biggitlabbomb/doc/api/runners.md

 Prerequisites:

-- You must be an administrator of or have the Owner role for the target namespace or project.
+- You must be an administrator of or have the Owner role in the target namespace or project.
 - For `instance_type`, you must be an administrator of the GitLab instance.

 ```plaintext